animo/siera-cli/docs/features/environments.md

 Add a custom environment to your configuration file.&#x20;

 ```
-agent-cli configuration add --environment=<YOUR_ENV_NAME> --agent-url=<YOUR_AGENT_URL> --api-key=<YOUR_API_KEY> --token=<YOUR_TOKEN>
+siera configuration add --environment=<YOUR_ENV_NAME> --agent-url=<YOUR_AGENT_URL> --api-key=<YOUR_API_KEY> --token=<YOUR_TOKEN>
 ```

-The Agent CLI uses the 'default' environment when no `--environment` flag is given with commands.
+Siera uses the 'default' environment when no `--environment` flag is given with commands.
 If you want to use another environment as your default, you can override your current default environment by specifying `--environment=default` in the above command.

 ### View

 Print your current configuration file and its path.

 ```
-agent-cli configuration view
+siera configuration view
 ```

 #### Available flags